apnadkarni/tcl9-migrate/README.md

 3. Optionally, run with the `--all` option to report **all** warnings and error messages from Nagelfar including those not related to migration.

+To minimize false positives, particularly with reference to variable declarations, it is recommended that related source files be checked in one step and not individually.
+At the same time, the tool is not exactly a speed demon, so some patience is needed on large source bases.

 ## Runtime checks